top of page

 Security & Civil-Military Relations

-Ye Myo Hein is a Burma-based researcher and policy expert focused on civil-military relations, security reform, and the country’s democratic transition.
+Ye Myo Hein is a researcher and policy expert from Burma focused on civil-military relations, security sector reform, and democratic transition.

 William Ford_USIP Professional Photo.jpg